Honoring and supporting our veterans

 As Veterans Day approaches, I encourage Nebraskans to attend a celebration to honor the men and women who’ve given so much to protect our freedoms.
 Here are just a few of the upcoming opportunities:

-- Veterans Parade, Fourth Street and Hastings Avenue, Hastings, Saturday, Nov.
-6, 10 a.m.
-CT
+• Veterans Parade, 4th Street & Hastings Avenue, HASTINGS, Saturday, Nov.
+6, 10 AM CT

 May God bless our military families, may God bless our veterans, and may God continue to bless the great state of Nebraska!